boMadBo/scouts-office-client/README.md

 The App uses the https://api64.ipify.org to fetch current IP data.

 The App uses the https://ipinfo.io/ to fetch current location data.

+The App uses the https://restcountries.com/ to fetch current flags of contries.